olearydj/classpub-cli/TDD.md

 - Exit codes: 0 on success; 1 on permission/IO errors; 130+ on prompt abort.

 ### 7.6 `diff [item]`
-- For non-notebook files, require Git CLI and use `git diff --no-index` to produce diffs.
+- For all files, require Git CLI and use `git diff --no-index`.
-- For notebooks, use `nbdime` Python API to produce notebook-aware diffs.
+- For notebooks, rely on Git’s configured `nbdime` driver (no direct Python API).
 - No argument:
   - Header (stdout): `📊 Diff: preview vs pending (tracked files only)`
   - Iterate manifest entries:
     - Text files present in both → `git diff --no-index preview/file pending/file` output.
-    - Notebooks present in both → `nbdime` output (not massaged; tests should not assert exact body formatting).
+    - Notebooks present in both → `git diff --no-index` output via Git’s `nbdime` driver (not massaged; tests should not assert exact body formatting).
     - Folders present in both → folder change summary with this schema:
       - Heading: `📁 <entry>/ (folder has changes)`
       - Sections (only those non-empty): `Added:`, `Removed:`, `Changed:`